jpointdotz/DataScience-ML/README.md

 9 - EDA_Drugs_DecisionTree_GridSCV_Pipeline.ipynb - Dataset from Kaggle, short basic analysis and EDA followed by Scikit DecissionTreeClassifier classification model using Pipeline with GridSearchCV for hyperparameters tuning.
 The best resutls on train set 0.5625 and on test set 0.35 only what I explain by low volume dataset consists only of 200 rows with 5 target values.

-10 - One short evening spent with calculation of derivative of quadratic functions, its derivative and tangent line based on results.
+10 - _Derivatives_QuadraticFunctionsOnly.ipynb - One short evening spent with calculation of derivative of quadratic functions, its derivative and tangent line based on results.
 In two plots are depicted function itself, tangent line + line equation in defined point and derived function.

+11 - _HypotesisTesting-T-test-P-score-ConfidenceInterval.ipynb - playing with inferential statistics and hypotesis testing, p-value and confidence interval on dataset from Kaggle.
+Data of salary considered as the whole population and sample size of 30 used for inference.